-Arturo G. Corpuz, Filipino, 64, has served as a Director of ALI since April 2016.
+Arturo G. Corpuz, Filipino, 64, has served as a Director of ALI for five (5) years from April 2016 to present.
 He was a member of the Management Committee of ALI from 2008 to December 31, 2016.
 He is also a member of the Board of Ceci Realty, Inc. Aurora Properties, Inc., Vesta Properties Holdings, Inc., Nuevocentro, Inc., Next Urban Alliance Development Corp. and Alviera Country Club, Inc. He is a former President of the Philippine Economic Society and a Fellow of the Foundation for Economic Freedom and the Philippine Institute of Environmental Planning.
 Mr. Corpuz received his baccalaureate degree in Architecture from the University of the Philippines in 1977 and his masteral and doctoral degrees in urban and regional planning from Cornell University in 1984 and 1989.

-Rizalina G. Mantaring, Filipino, 61, has served as an Independent Director of ALI since April 2014 and has been its Lead Independent Director since April 2020.
+Rizalina G. Mantaring, Filipino, 61, has served as an Independent Director of ALI for seven (7) years from April 2014 to present and has been its Lead Independent Director since April 2020.
 Concurrently, she also holds the following positions: Director, Sun Life Grepa Financial, Inc.; and Independent Director of First Philippine Holdings Corp.
-Inc., PHINMA Corp. inc., FEU Alabang, East Asia Computer Center Inc., Roosevelt College Inc., and Microventures Foundation Inc. She is also a member of the Boards of Trustees of the Makati

-Business Club, and Philippine Business for Education.
+Inc., PHINMA Corp. inc., FEU Alabang, East Asia Computer Center Inc., Roosevelt College Inc., and Microventures Foundation Inc. She is also a member of the Boards of Trustees of the Makati Business Club, and Philippine Business for Education.
 A recipient of the Asia Talent Management Award in the Asia Business Leaders Award organized by the global business news network CNBC.
 She has also been recognized by the International Association of Business Communicators (Philippines) with the CEO Excel award.
 She was named by Moneysense Magazine as one of the 12 Most Influential in Personal Finance, was selected as one of the 100 Most Outstanding Alumni of the past century by the University of the Philippines College of Engineering, and was 2019 PAX awardee of St. Scholastica's College Manila, the highest award given by the school to outstanding alumni.
 She holds a BS Electrical Engineering degree from the University of the Philippines where she graduated with honors in 1982.
 She obtained her MS degree in Computer Science from the State University of New York at Albany in 1993.